 Refund Requests

-Students may request a refund for overages on their Bursar’s account online through MySlice.
+Students may request a refund for a credit balance on their SU Bursar’s Account through MySlice.
 Detailed instructions are available on the SU Bursar’s Refund Page.
-The refund process typically takes 7 to 10 days.
-As refunds are not disbursed until the study abroad program has officially begun, students should not rely on refunds to cover expenses incurred prior to departure or during the initial period abroad.
+The refund process typically takes 7 to 10 business days.